Boronia suburb profile

 Boronia property market performance

-Boronia's property market has remained stable over the past 12 months, with no change in median house and unit values.
-The median house price is currently $850,000, while units are priced at $725,000.
-This stability reflects a balanced demand for both property types in the area.
+Boronia's property market has shown positive growth over the past 12 months, with house values increasing by 3.7% and unit values rising by 5.2%.
+The median house price has averaged $889,000, while units have averaged $705,000, indicating a healthy demand for both property types.

-Sales activity has been consistent, with 50 houses and 31 units sold over the last 12 months.
-Houses are selling slightly faster than units, with a median of 41 days on the market compared to 47 days for units, indicating a steady interest from buyers.
+Sales activity has been robust, with 107 houses and 45 units sold over the last 12 months.
+Properties are moving quickly, with houses spending a median of 22 days on the market and units just 18 days, reflecting strong buyer interest.

-The rental market in Boronia has seen notable growth, with house rents increasing by 9.3% and unit rents by 8.3% over the past year.
-The average rent for houses is $590, while units average $520, highlighting a strong demand for rental properties in the suburb.
+The rental market in Boronia has also experienced growth, with average rents for houses increasing by 5.3% and units by 4.0% over the last 12 months, suggesting a steady demand for rental properties in the area.

 | Houses | Units | |